Anirudhmadhavkulkarni9094/Anirudhmadhavkulkarni9094/README.md

 # Hi, I’m Anirudh 👋

-I’m a software developer who likes building simple, reliable web products.
+I’m a software developer who helps founders turn ideas into working SaaS products.
-Most of my work revolves around backend systems, APIs, and SaaS-style applications.
+I focus on building clean backend systems, practical UIs, and MVPs that are easy to iterate on.

-I enjoy taking ideas from early sketches to something usable and maintainable.
+I care about shipping early, keeping systems simple, and scaling only when it makes sense.

 ---

-## What I do
+## What I help with
-- Build full-stack web applications
+- SaaS MVP development (idea → launch)
-- Design and implement REST APIs
+- Backend architecture & REST APIs
-- Develop SaaS MVPs and internal tools
+- Authentication, payments, and integrations
-- Improve existing products through automation and refactoring
+- Improving reliability and performance of existing products

 ---